3 Ways Oil and Gas Companies Can Protect Their Online Reputation

 A negative story in traditional media could be damaging, but its reach was relatively small and short-term.
 Today, one bad story posted on a blog or social site can reach millions in a matter of minutes.
 If the story is bad enough, it can lead to subsequent stories that expand on the initial one.

-Some of the effects of this kind of press can be neutralized in weeks or months, while others may never truly go away.
+Some effects of this kind of press can be neutralized in weeks or months, while others may never truly go away.
 Here’s what can happen:

 You miss out on potential customers